Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Repayment of a bridging loan is usually funded through the sale of your property or by taking out a remortgage.
 Your plan for repaying the loan is known as your exit strategy.

-Are they a replacement for a mortgage?
+Are bridging loans a replacement for a mortgage?

 Yes, a bridging loan is a replacement for a mortgage.

-They a short-term form of alternative form of funding that is used when a mortgage wouldn’t be available, but you need to borrow money against a property.
+Bridging loans a short-term form of alternative form of funding that is used when a mortgage wouldn’t be available, but you need to borrow money against a property.

-This can be because the property isn’t mortgageable , you need the funds to purchase a new property quickly or you have a short-term financial gap that needs to be filled, for example using a bridging loan for a house purchase before your existing one sells.
+This can be because the property isn’t mortgageable , you need the funds to purchase a new property quickly or you have a short-term financial gap that needs to be filled, for example using a bridging loan for a house purchase before your existing home sells.

 Is Property Investment the main reason for bridge loans?